Why I Champion Cara: Steve Quirk

 What’s your favorite Cara memory?

 “I’ve only been with Cara for a short time since COVID.
 It’s been only virtual.
 However, my hope is that I get to see more of the mission in person.
 It’s one thing to read about it, or even experience it virtually, but in order to experience it in person..
 I’m just really, really excited about that.”

 Motivations Question: Who/what inspired you give 100% this year?

 “My family always inspires me.
 It’s always my family.
 I give 100% because I expect them to do the same thing.
 You know, no matter what you do, do it well.
 You can’t just pick and choose to do things well sometimes.
 Either do them well all the time or you don’t do them at all.
 That’s my opinion.”

 As we wrap up our 30th year, we want it to make it the best one yet.
 Your support ensures that more rituals, milestones, and celebrations will be honored with our community over the next 30 years to come.
-Please consider donating a gift or becoming a Cara Champion this holiday season for our Giving Tuesday campaign.
+Please consider donating a gift to support our job seekers and their new beginnings.